-What does it mean for NYC Outward Bound Schools to partner with the NYC Department of Education in running our schools?
+What does it mean for NYC Outward Bound Schools to partner with the NYC Department of Education in operating a network of schools?

-What kinds of schools do you operate?
+What kinds of schools are your Network Schools?
 Are they charter schools?

-All but one of our network schools are district public schools.
-Our only charter school is Launch in Bedford-Stuyvesant, Brooklyn.
-And all but one of our schools are “unscreened,” which means that there are no testing requirements and any student may apply to enroll.
+All but one of our Network Schools are district public schools.
+Our only charter school is Launch in Weeksville, Brooklyn.
+All of our schools are “unscreened,” which means that there are no testing requirements and any student may apply to enroll.
 Our network also includes one transfer high school, James Baldwin.
 Transfer schools are small, academically rigorous, full-time high schools designed to re-engage students who are not succeeding in other schools or have dropped out.

 What grades do you serve?

-Our network includes three middle schools which serve grades 6 – 8 (Launch, MS 839, and MAELS), five high schools which serve grades 9 – 12 (The James Baldwin School, Leaders, Kurt Hahn, Community School for Social Justice, and Gaynor McCown), four schools that serve grades 6 – 12 (Brooklyn Collaborative, Channel View, West End Secondary, and MELS), and one school that serves PreK – 12 (WHEELS).
+Our network includes three middle schools which serve grades 6 – 8 (Launch, MS 839, and MAELS), six high schools which serve grades 9 – 12 (The James Baldwin School, Leaders, Kurt Hahn, Community School for Social Justice, Gaynor McCown and IHPCH), four schools that serve grades 6 – 12 (Brooklyn Collaborative, Channel View, West End Secondary, and MELS), and one school that serves PreK – 12 (WHEELS).